FAQs

 Yes.
 Due to the academic demands of Clinical Psychology training, it is expected that you will have achieved a first (1st) or upper second class (2:1) honours degree (or its equivalent).
 Please see our Essential Criteria information.

 Candidates who obtained their first degree in a subject other than psychology and go on to successfully complete a relevant Master’s level conversion course are welcome to apply.
 In this case, grades on conversion courses will be considered in place of those in a first degree, i.e. Merit as 2:1 and Distinction as 1st.
-If a candidate achieves a Pass grade in their Master’s level conversion course then unfortunately that does not reach requirements for eligibility for training.
+If a candidate achieves a Pass grade in their Master’s level conversion course (where grades are given) then unfortunately that does not reach requirements for eligibility for training.

 You can apply, however any offer of a place would be conditional upon achieving a minimum of a 2:1 in your undergraduate psychology degree.
 You would also be required to meet all other essential criteria e.g. regarding clinical and research experience.